Roald Hoffmann: The World Of Chemistry with Roald Hoffmann

 In 1988 Hoffmann became the series host in a 26-program PBS education series by Annenberg/CPB, The World of Chemistry, opposite with series demonstrator Don Showalter.
 While Hoffmann introduced a series of concepts and ideas, Showalter provided a series of demonstrations and other visual representations to help students and viewers to better understand the information.

 Entertaining Science

 Since the spring of 2001, Hoffmann has been the host of the monthly series Entertaining Science at New York City's Cornelia Street Cafe, which explores the juncture between the arts and science.

 Non-fiction

 He has published books on the connections between art and science: Roald Hoffmann on the Philosophy, Art, and Science of Chemistry and Beyond the Finite: The Sublime in Art and Science.

+His 1995 book, *The Same and Not the Same*, a further exploration of chemistry's dualities, was translated into five languages and received the Literaturpreis of the Verband der Chemischen Industrie.

 Poetry

 Hoffmann is also a writer of poetry.
 His collections include The Metamict State (1987, ISBN 0-8130-0869-7), Gaps and Verges (1990, ISBN 0-8130-0943-X), and Chemistry Imagined (1993, ISBN 978-1-56098-539-6, co-produced with artist Vivian Torrence.